hatching/vmcloak/docs/kvm.rst

 VMCloak supports assigning VMs to specific networks via the ``--adapter`` option.
 However, it will not create or start networks automatically.

+VNC
+---

+You can use the vrde/vrde-port options to enable VNC.
+Note that libvirt requires that the port is above 5900.